lgbt-foundation/whitepaper/whitepaper.md

 Beyond the non-profit use of the Token, the economically more significant use of the Token is to drive its adoption as a mean of payment in everyday transactions of businesses, large and small.
 From the get go, Hornet and several other launch partners will accept the LGBT Token as a mean of payment for their services.
 Businesses can thus demonstrate their affiliation with the LGBT Community and optimize their LGBT oriented business by being able to better target this important customer segment, which, depending on industry, can constitute a large yet often elusive element of their corporate income.
 On the flipside, they can reward and incentivize members of the LGBT community to take desirable actions, ranging widely from generating social media stories to permission marketing.

-The LGBT Foundation has established a Network Accelerator Program to help businesses adopt the Token and set aside grants worth 10% of the issued Tokens to jumpstart launch partnerships and broad community adoption.
-A range of practical measures - such as providing plug-ins for ecommerce stores, or devices in physical locations, that accept LGBT Tokens as payment, should further support adoption.
+The LGBT Foundation has established a Network Accelerator Program (see 'Network LGBT Accelerator Program' section below) to support businesses that wish to adopt the Token.
+It has set aside grants worth 10% of the issued Tokens to jumpstart launch partnerships and broad community adoption.
+A range of practical measures - such as providing plug-ins for ecommerce stores, or devices in physical locations, that accept LGBT Tokens as payment, are proposed to further support adoption.

 The LGBT Token is build as an ERC20 compatible Token, based on the Ethereum blockchain ecosystem and will adopt publicly available smart contracts to achieve its goals.

-With their long background to innovate in LGBT with technology, Hornet and the launch team are the first and uniquely positioned initiators to unlock the potential of the Pink Economy with blockchain.
+With their long background in LGBT innovation through technology, Hornet and the launch team are the first and uniquely positioned initiators to unlock the potential of the Pink Economy with blockchain.
 To achieve its stated goals, the LGBT Foundation invites and seeks involvement and contributions from individuals and organizations across the LGBT community to join these efforts and shape the future of the LGBT Token together.

 ## TABLE OF CONTENTS